 Here’s to avoiding stuff and clichés!
 Good luck, everyone.

 Updated December 22, 2011 and originally published December 22, 2009.
-If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
+If you enjoyed this article receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.